jaish-dev/Projects/AI-ML/Plant Disease Detection System for Sustainable Agriculture/Readme.md

 ## **🤝 Contributing**
 Feel free to fork the repo, open issues, or submit pull requests.
 Your contributions are welcome! 😊

----

-Let me know if you want any modifications! 🚀